panunu/from-php-to-scala/README.md

 ## Static types

-In addition to having always up-to-date documentation for humans, the computer also understands what you are trying to do and notifies if you happen to make a mistake.
-Of course, we never do mistakes.
+Static typing is a bit like having an up-to-date documentation for yourself and your colleagues and even for the poor fellow that will maintain your legacy some year from now.
+Additionally the computer understands what you are trying to do (on a limited level but with an amazing attention to detail).
+So the compiler will inform if one happens to e.g. pass the wrong type of a parameter to a method *before* the application is deployed and trashed production.
+But of course, we never do mistakes so why bother :-)

+Static typing seems to lessen the need for excessive testing<b>*</b> and answering to the question "did I break something when refactoring".

+<small>* Based on my non-scientific hunch.<small>

 ```php
 /**